Ayyaaz/feed-js-example/README.md

 Please note:

-  1. You'll need to replace the shortcode in the JavaScript `init` method with the shortcode of the Passle you are trying to display
-> You can get this from the settings page of your Passle.
+  1. You'll need to replace the shortcode in the JavaScript `init` method with the shortcode of the Passle you are trying to display.
+You can get this from the settings page of your Passle.
   2. The container `div` for the feed must have a class of `passle-container`
   3. The `passle-feed-*.min.js` script link needs `id="passle-script-container"` on the script tag